 Laboratories can also be accredited for the sampling associated with subsequent testing.
 Click here for more information.

 A2LA can accredit laboratories for hemp testing prior to cannabis being legalized in their state or in lieu of/addition to cannabis testing.

 Confidence in the laboratories that perform this testing, and assurance in the test results, is possible through accreditation to the ISO/IEC 17025 standard.
 The ISO/IEC 17025 standard is non-prescriptive and flexible, allowing the organization maximum flexibility in determining what works best for their business needs.

+Cannabis testing laboratories are accredited to ISO/IEC 17025 and any additional requirements that may be specified by the state in which the laboratory resides or does business.
 Cannabis testing laboratories may select one of two tracks for A2LA accreditation.
 The accreditation tracks both provide independent, third-party accreditation assessments crafted to serve both the medical cannabis and recreational adult-use markets.
 These tracks are as follows: